 Spending time with the family As parents we get so excited about our children coming home from college, anticipating all the time we’ll have together, “being a family again.”
 Your teen probably has other ideas.
-Talk about everyone’s expectations since this will also be the first time she’ll be catching up with her old friends.
+Talk about everyone’s expectations since this will also be the first time they’ll be catching up with their old friends.

 Bedroom access Before your student went to college, you might have had restrictions on who was allowed in their bedroom.
 Do those still hold?
-Be aware that at college kids are in each other’s rooms all the time and couples who are dating likely spend time together alone in a dorm room (I’m not making any assumptions about what does or doesn’t happen there).
+Be aware that, at college, kids are in each other’s rooms all the time and couples who are dating likely spend time together alone in a dorm room (I’m not making any assumptions about what does or doesn’t happen there).

 College life Some kids call or Skype/FaceTime regularly keeping their families up-to-date on what’s happening in their lives.
 Others contact their parents randomly and share a text here and there.
 I have one of each.
 Especially with a less-communicative student, this time at home might be the chance to discuss how things are going at college, to learn if they’re having any problems and to share your thoughts on some of their choices.

 It’s your house College life is different than life at home.
 The old saying, “As long as you’re living under my roof…” might be changed to “As long as I’m still paying your bills…” My kids accept that our rules apply because we’re covering their tuition and other college expenses, as well as feeding them and letting them borrow our cars when they’re home.
 Think about what your arrangement will be.

 Ultimately, the first big visit home is a learning process for everyone.
 Talk about these issues early on to prevent arguments later.
 You want your teen’s visit home to be a good one for all of you.
 Besides, clearing up any confusion on the new ground rules now will help with the much longer Winter Break, which is right around the corner.